 “Cooking takes way too long” — unless you’ve checked the easy peasy recipes on the Minimalist Baker.
 This website has redefined the word “baker” to refer to someone who prepares more than just desserts.
 There are tons of healthy and nutritious recipes, both sweet and savory.
 In fact, the team adds new recipes every three days and is mindful of all kinds of dietary needs, from vegan to gluten-free.

 The Minimalist Baker also features recipes with 10 ingredients or fewer (it’s like it was made for broke and lazy college students 😂).
 Each recipe takes a maximum of 30 minutes to prepare, which leaves ample time for your assignments and other activities.

 👍 We recommend: Simple Deep Dish Pizza

-As these websites have proven, cooking mouth-watering food does not necessarily require you to have Nigella Lawson’s well-stocked kitchen or Gordon Ramsay’s chopping skills.
-With a plan in your hand from any of these recipe websites for students, you will soon become the formidable chef in your college group.
+As these websites prove, cooking mouth-watering food does not necessarily require you to have Nigella Lawson’s well-stocked kitchen or Gordon Ramsay’s chopping skills.
+With a plan in hand from any of these recipe websites for students, you will soon become the formidable chef in your college group.